ryanio/opensea-activity-bot/README.md

 I recommend to use DigitalOcean over Heroku for improved stability.
 Heroku servers can restart (cycle) which can lead to duplicate posts since the ephemeral disk is lost.

 My preferred setup is a $5/month Basic Droplet with Ubuntu.
-Install Node v16, yarn, clone this repo, set env vars, and run using [`pm2`](https://pm2.keymetrics.io/).
-To respawn after reboot, set your env vars in `/etc/profile`, then run `pm2 startup`, and `pm2 save`.
+Install Node v16, yarn, clone this repo and cd into it, install [pm2](https://pm2.keymetrics.io/) with `yarn global add pm2`, set env vars, run `pm2 start yarn -- start`.
+Monitor with `pm2 list` and `pm2 logs`.
+Add log rotation module to keep default max 10mb of logs with `pm2 install pm2-logrotate`.
+To respawn after reboot, set your env vars in `/etc/profile`, then run `pm2 startup` and `pm2 save`.

 Support this project by using the referral badge below: